sebastianspicker/otherlight/docs/rendering/physics-visualization-contract.md

 - `rendering.didacticMode = "scientific"` is a rendering/debug presentation toggle only.
 - It is not a fail-closed scientific execution mode.
-- The repo now has a separate bounded `scientific-browser` runtime contract, and it must continue to be documented and validated as a separate physics/runtime contract rather than inferred from this rendering flag.
+- `scientific-browser` is a strict V4 compatibility-validation profile.
+The user-facing Scientific workspace uses the separate V5 contract and loopback backend; neither execution boundary may be inferred from this rendering flag.

 For detached-binary lab runs, the plotted flux is a relative light curve normalized to the combined stellar baseline from the active V4 runtime.
 That is